samluyk/PHPLedger/README.md

 # PHPLedger

-This program was created to be a ledger that allows me to store and categorize all the money I make and spend, and save it in a database for logging purposes and visualization.
+This program was created to be a digital ledger that allows me to store and categorize all the money I make and spend, and save it in a database for logging purposes and visualization.

 It's meant only to run locally to help compensate for my lack of proper code/best practice knowledge.